allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 and saw a small improvement.

 ### Healthchecks
-Marathon has HTTP health checks from the beginning, before they were introduced in Mesos.
-Each of our tasks has a configured HTTP healthcheck.
+Marathon has had HTTP health checks from the beginning, before they were introduced in Mesos.
+Each of our tasks have a configured HTTP healthcheck.
 Because Marathon makes requests from a single machine — the currently leading master — it’s quite expensive, especially when you need to make thousands of HTTP requests.
 To reduce the load we increased the Marathon health check interval.
 Fortunately in the